ElPumpo/Win10Clean/README.md

 + .NET framework 4.6 (comes pre-installed)

 # Todo
-- The Win10 app uninstaller can only uninstall one app at the same time (too easy to implement :D)
+- The Win10 app uninstaller can only uninstall one app at the same time
-- No undo button for undoing changes made to system.
+- Implement undo button for undoing changes made to system.
-- Improve error handling.

 # Legal